 Example 2: Los Angeles Taipei-Taipei Manila (cannot accept due stop in Manila)

-* Taipei-Paris V.V. are acceptable during non-embargo period due to direct flights.
+* Taipei-Paris V.V. is acceptable during non-embargo period due to direct flights.

 * Countries which are not listed above, the embargo periods are May to October for the Northern Hemisphere and October to March for the Southern Hemisphere every year.